nobodyisnobody/write-ups/DEFCON.CTF.30.Finals.2022/README.md

-Same directoriy , binaries packages from various challenges,
+binaries packages from various challenges,

 some write-ups will come soon , or no.. (depending on time...)